vexip-ui/vexip-ui/docs/en-US/guide/getting-started.md

 ## Global Types Infer

-If the components are imported globally, add the `compilerOptions.types` option in your project's `tsconfig.json` file to quickly get global types infer:
+If the components are imported globally, add the `compilerOptions.types` option in your project's `tsconfig.json` to quickly get global types infer:

 ```json
 {